-- 4 tablespoon olive oil extra to brush on the bread
+- 2 tbsp olive oil extra to brush on the bread

 - You can easily freeze zaatar manakish.
 After they completely cool down, layer them with parchment papers and wrap tightly in a plastic wrap.
-To thaw, place them on a baking sheet and turn the oven to 250F.
-Heat for twenty to thirty minutes until they're warm.
+You can thaw them in the fridge overnight or in the oven at 325 degrees F for 10 minutes.

 - These are best served fresh, however, you can store the leftovers in a sealed plastic bag in the fridge for up to 7 days.